OUR VISION & MISSION:

 For folks who are completely new to having a record made, we offer both in-house remastering services, as well as referrals for graphic design services.

 Finally, of course, we are ready and wiling to answer our phones and respond to emails — responses are always within 24 business hours, and typically, much faster!
 Contact us today at (800)295-0171 or [email protected]!

-Lacquering With Care:
+Lacquer cutting with With Care:

-Lacquering” or “cutting” is the first post-mastering step in the vinyl manufacturing process.
-This is when your audio first becomes a physical, tangible form — being cut in the form of grooves via a record lathe onto a blank lacquer-coated disc (in the United States, all phonograph master disc cutting is done onto lacquers – vs DMM, which is still in use at some vinyl mastering facilities outside of the U.S.A.)
+“Lacquering” or “cutting” is the first post-mastering step in the record manufacturing process.
+This is when your audio first becomes a physical, tangible form — being cut in the form of grooves via a record lathe onto a blank lacquer-coated disc.

-When you have your audio cutting services handled by Gotta Groove Records, you are receiving some of the most experienced and most attentive services available in the vinyl industry.
+When you have your audio cutting services handled by Gotta Groove Records, you are receiving some of the most experienced and most attentive services available in the record pressing industry.
 We can cut from analog tape, high resolution audio files, and most recently have added capabilities to cut from DSD audio.

 Our mastering team consists of:

-Well Made Music – All 12″ Cuts:
+Well Made Music – All 12″ Lacquer Cuts:

 Clint Holley, the owner of the Well Made Music studios, has been the resident lacquer engineer at Gotta Groove Records since 2009.
-Since then, he has cut well over 10,000 releases, including artists like St. Paul & The Broken Bones, Willie Nelson, Luna, Dave Alvin, and many others.
+Since then, he has cut well over 15,000 releases, including artists like St. Paul & The Broken Bones, Willie Nelson, Luna, Dave Alvin, and many others.
 Applying proven traditional techniques combined with modern technology while using two completely restored Neumann VMS-70 lathes, Clint oversees 90% of the 12″ lacquer work done at Gotta Groove Records.
 At the Well Made Music Studios, there is a one-of-a-kind floating floor upon which the lathe is set, which removes the ambient noises from cuts and any possibility of vibrations occurring in the cut itself.

 Dave Polster is a vinyl mastering engineer at Well Made Music and a recording engineer based in Cleveland, OH.
 He received his Bachelor’s Degree in Audio Production from Ohio University and is an active member of the Audio Engineering Society.
 He has been recording and mastering music for several years and has been fortunate to work alongside some of the brightest minds in the industry.
-Dave is a large proponent of vinyl records.
+Dave is a large proponent of records.
 He has been collecting vintage LP’s for over a decade.
-Due in part to his experience in the manufacturing end at Gotta Groove Records along with his experience as a vinyl mastering engineer at Well Made Music, Dave has in-depth, first-hand experience in the vinyl record production process.
+Due in part to his experience in the manufacturing end at Gotta Groove Records along with his experience as a mastering engineer at Well Made Music, Dave has in-depth, first-hand experience in the record production process.
 If you ever see a record with a “dP” inscribed near the matrix number between the run-out grooves, you now know where it came from.

-Rare Form Mastering – All 7″ Cuts:
+Rare Form Mastering – All 7″ Lacquer Cuts:

 Greg Reierson, owner of Rare Form Mastering, oversees 90% of the 7″ lacquer work done at Gotta Groove Records.
 He has spent the past 33 years working in the audio industry with a primary focus on mastering since 1989.
 In that time he’s mastered more than 6,000 commercially released albums for a diverse group of local, national and international artists including Prince (R.I.P.), Keb’ Mo’, The Cure, Jonny Lang, Cyril Neville, Rita Coolidge, Bernard Allison, The Marshall Tucker Band, Tommy James, John Kay, Willie Murphy, Cloud Cult, The Honeydogs, Bruce McCabe, Dean Magraw, The Ocean Blue, fDeluxe, The Suburbs, Lorie Line and many others.